Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Propane Flame Machine Maintenance

-• Inspect fuel lines and connections before each use
+• Inspect fuel lines before each use

-• Clean nozzles regularly to prevent blockage
+• Clean nozzles regularly

-• Test ignition system weekly during heavy use periods
+• Test ignition system weekly

-• Store in dry, temperature-controlled environment
+• Store in a dry, cool environment

 Powder Flame Machine Maintenance